ktaylor63/southeast/site/content/wildlife/plants/higo-chumbo.md

 {{< figure class="photo-right" src="/images/pages/dr-julissa-rojas-sandoval-and-volunteers-at-mona-island.jpg" alt="Volunteers walk up a concrete path on an island" caption="Dr. Julissa Rojas-Sandoval and volunteers at Mona Island.
 Photo by Julissa Rojas-Sandoval." >}}

-The University of Puerto Rico at Río Piedras has provided essential information for the recovery of the species by evaluating the role of different biotic and abiotic factors in the population dynamics on Mona Island.
-University experts have conducted research on the species reproductive biology (e.g. pollinators and seed viability).
+The University of Puerto Rico (UPR) at Río Piedras, has provided essential information for the recovery of the cactus species *Harrisia portoricensis* (higo chumbo) by evaluating the role of different biotic and abiotic factors in the population dynamics of the natural population on Mona Island.
+In addition, UPR experts have conducted research on the distribution and abundance of this species, its reproductive biology (e.g. pollinators and seed viability) and the effects of alien grasses on its demographic patterns.

 ### Island Conservation